tepsukka/vuex-oidc-wiki/Home.md

 ```

 Routes with meta.isPublic will not require authentication.
-If you have setup a silent_redirect_uri a silent signIn will be made on public routes.
+If you have setup a silentRedirectUri (silent_redirect_uri if you use snake case) a silent signIn will be made on public routes.

 ## 9) Optional: setup silent renew callback